What To Wear To A Personal Training Interview

 Formal chat section of the interview

-Putting things simply, I would suggest a smart skirt or comfortable trousers with a blouse or a smart casual shirt.
+Putting things simply, I would suggest a smart skirt or comfortable trousers with a blouse or smart casual shirt.
 For shoes, I’d stay away from heels and go with flat, smart shoes that you would feel happy going to work in each day.

 If you want to accessorize a little, you can, but don’t overdo it, a nice watch and subtle earnings would be ok, but certainly, nothing dangling down to your shoulders, and wear your hair exactly as you would if you were going for an interview in an office.
 Once you’re working with clients on the gym floor all day, you can do what you want with it, but during the interview, you’ll want to make yourself look as presentable as possible.

-The practical section of the interview
+Practical section of the interview

 For ladies, you’ll want to wear gym clothes that are practical, but still presentable.
 You’ll want to wear a good pair of smart and comfortable trainers, leggings, shorts, or smart tracksuit bottoms, and a crop top or sports bra would usually be acceptable.
 It’s almost certainly what you are already wearing to a gym each session anyway, but try to make sure it’s the most presentable kit you have.